msach22/misc-opentok-samples/README.md

    and replace the `host` and `port` settings to a [Redis](http://redis.io/) instance.
 If the instance requires authentication, you should also set the `password` setting.

+4. Install [Composer](https://getcomposer.org/) to manage dependencies.
+A file named `composer.phar` should be created in your directory.

-4. Use [Composer](https://getcomposer.org/) to install dependencies:
+5. Use [Composer](https://getcomposer.org/) to install dependencies:
-   `composer install`
+   `./composer.phar install`

-5. Set the document root for your web server (such as Apache, nginx, etc.) to the `web` directory of this project.
+6. Set the document root for your web server (such as Apache, nginx, etc.) to the `web` directory of this project.
 In the case of Apache, the provided `web\.htaccess` file handles URL rewriting.
    See the [Slim Route URL Rewriting Guide](http://docs.slimframework.com/#Route-URL-Rewriting) for more details.